-October 3, 2007
+October 3, 2008

-The day-to-day practice of molecular biology requires the exploration of many kinds of data.
+The practice of biology often requires the simultaneous exploration of many kinds of data.
 No single software tool, web site, or combination of Bioconductor packages, can do justice to these data.
-Furthermore - and despite significant effort having been devoted to integrating many kinds of data within single programs and web sites in recent years-the challenge presented by heterogeneity of biological data is only likely to increase, as are the number of useful programs and web sites for exploring that data.
+Furthermore - and despite significant effort having been devoted to integrating many kinds of data within single programs and web sites in recent years-the challenge presented by heterogeneity of biological data is only likely to increase, as are the the number of useful programs and web sites for exploring that data.